 Yet neuroscience can now begin to provide an answer to this question.

-One of my valued patients sent me a link to an insightful article authored by Anil Ananthaswamy and printed online in Nautilus.
+One of my valued patients sent me a link to an insightful article authored by Anil Ananthaswamy that was printed online in Nautilus.
 In addition to beginning to answer some of the age-old questions about wisdom, the article also forges a link between the activity of meditating and the type of wisdom that can sometimes visit us in our older years.